todaatsushi/pg-demo/README.md

 The `seed` value controls PostgreSQL's `setseed()` — keeping it the same guarantees identical data across runs.
 At least 1M orders is recommended for the demos to show meaningful differences in `EXPLAIN ANALYZE`.

+> **Note on `EXPLAIN ANALYZE` timings:** Execution times vary between runs depending on the buffer cache state (cold vs warm) and whether planner statistics are up to date.
+Focus on the plan structure (node types, join strategies), row estimates, and buffer counts rather than raw timings.
+Timings are useful for relative comparison (e.g. before and after adding an index) but not as absolute measures.

 5. Connect to the database:

 ```bash